Skip navigation

 Health equity exists when all people have the opportunity to access their full health potential.
 Health disparities develop when economic, social, or environmental conditions prevent a person from achieving their full health potential.

-State and local efforts to eliminate tobacco-related disparities will reduce the overall rate of commercial tobacco use in Washington state, improve quality of life and longevity, and contribute to health equity efforts.
+State and local efforts to extend programs and services to eliminate tobacco-related disparities will reduce the overall rate of commercial tobacco use in Washington state, improve quality of life and longevity, and contribute to health equity efforts.

 RealityEqualityEquityJustice